Who put that there? Pedestrians forced to side-step utility cabinet

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-Apartment developers on Stanmore Road have widened the busy thoroughfare between Cashel and Hereford Sts, leaving a telecommunications utility cabinet blocking the path.
+Apartment developers in Stanmore Rd have widened the busy thoroughfare between Cashel and Hereford Sts, leaving a telecommunications utility cabinet blocking the path.

-Christchurch City Council claims it's only received one complaint about the cabinet so far.
+Christchurch City Council claims it had only received one complaint so far.

-They insist the location of the Chorus-owned telecommunications utility cabinet hasn't changed, and say the recent construction of apartments in the area has seen the fenceline pushed back, making the footpath slightly wider.
+It insists the location of the Chorus-owned telecommunications utility cabinet hasn't changed, saying the recent construction of apartments has seen the fenceline pushed back, making the footpath slightly wider.

 The developer has then rebuilt the footpath around the utility cabinet.